Yogyakarta: The Javanese Royal City That Refuses to Sell Out

 Practicalities

-Getting There: Yogyakarta's Adisutjipto International Airport receives domestic flights from Jakarta (75 minutes), Bali (90 minutes), and Surabaya (60 minutes).
+Getting There: Yogyakarta's Adisutjipto International Airport (JOG) receives domestic flights from Jakarta (75 minutes), Bali (90 minutes), and Surabaya (60 minutes).
 International connections are limited to Kuala Lumpur and Singapore.
 The airport is 8 kilometers from the city center.
 Taxis cost 100,000 IDR ($6.50).
-A new international airport, YIA, opened 50 kilometers west of the city in 2022.
-It handles some domestic and international routes, connected by airport bus (80,000 IDR / $5) or taxi (300,000 IDR / $19).
+A new international airport, Yogyakarta International Airport (YIA), opened 50 kilometers west of the city in 2022 at Kulon Progo.
+It handles longer international routes, connected by airport bus (80,000 IDR / $5) or taxi (300,000 IDR / $19).
+The train station, Stasiun Tugu, is on Malioboro Street and connects to Jakarta, Surabaya, and Bandung via the Java rail network.

 Where to Stay: The Malioboro area places you within walking distance of the Keraton and train station.
 Budget options cluster on Sosrowijayan Street.
-Mid-range hotels line Malioboro itself.
-For quieter nights, consider the Prawirotaman neighborhood south of the center, where boutique guesthouses occupy converted Dutch colonial houses.
+Mid-range hotels line Malioboro itself, with Hotel Tentrem and The Phoenix offering the best value.
+For quieter nights, consider the Prawirotaman neighborhood south of the center, where boutique guesthouses like Rumah Boedi occupy converted Dutch colonial houses with batik-lined walls and courtyard pools.
+For a Borobudur sunrise without the dawn drive, Manohara Hotel (from 1,500,000 IDR / $95) sits at the temple entrance and includes sunrise admission.

 Etiquette: Dress modestly when visiting religious sites.
 Shoulders and knees should be covered.
-Sarongs are available for rent at temple entrances (5,000-10,000 IDR / $0.30-0.65).
+Sarongs are available for rent at temple entrances (5,000–10,000 IDR / $0.30–$0.65).
 Remove shoes before entering mosques and certain Keraton pavilions.
 Photography is permitted in most areas but prohibited in the inner sanctum of the Keraton's royal heirlooms.
+When offered jamu by a market vendor, accept the cup.
+It is a gesture of hospitality, not a sales trap.

 The Real Yogyakarta